All Products

 Partition Key

-When the Policy for Shipping Data to Kafka Partitions is set to Ship Data to Separate Partitions Based on Hash Values of Primary Keys, you need to configure this parameter.
-Specify one or more columns as the partition key to calculate hash values.
-DTS will deliver different rows to each partition of the destination topic based on the calculated hash values.
-Otherwise, this delivery policy will not take effect during the incremental write phase.
+When Policy for Shipping Data to Kafka Partitions is set to Ship Data to Separate Partitions Based on Hash Values of Primary Keys, configure this parameter to specify one or more columns as the Partition Key for hash calculation.
+DTS delivers different rows to partitions in the destination topic based on the calculated hash value.
+Otherwise, this delivery strategy does not take effect during incremental writes.

 Note